csestuit/dcos-config-backup/README.md

 Please check the documentation in the code for further details.

-#TODO
+#Non-interactive mode (experimental)

-- "Non-interactive mode" - The program would accept an IP address and configuration name as arguments, and would support "get" and "post" options.
-The invocation format would be:
+The program accepts an IP address and configuration name as arguments, and supports "get" and "post" options.
+The invocation format is:

 ```
 usage: ./run.sh [options] DCOS_IP configuration_name
   options:
-    -g, --get   Loads a full configuration stored under "configuration_name" and posts it to the DC/OS cluster running in "DCOS_IP"
+    -g, --get   Gets a full configuration from the DC/OS cluster running in "DCOS_IP", and saves it under "configuration_name"
-    -p, --post  Gets a full configuration from the DC/OS cluster running in "DCOS_IP", and saves it under "configuration_name"
+    -p, --post  Loads a full configuration stored under "configuration_name" and posts it to the DC/OS cluster running in "DCOS_IP"
 ```

-- Rewriting/refactoring - The program is modular so that each internal script can be written in a different language independently.
-Moving each module to Python for cleanliness and future maintenance should be feasible.
+#TODO

 - Augment - Augment the program to other pieces of the DC/OS system: Networking configuration, Marathon app groups, etc.